-- Administrative filing of statutory documents in accordance with the Rules and Regulations, including the JSAs' progress report for the prior reporting period. - Formulating, monitoring and reviewing the Special Administration strategy as it relates to House Assets and creditors, including internal and external meetings. - Planning Evelyn Partners staff resource and briefing on the Special Administration strategy as it relates to House Assets and creditors. - Complying with internal filing policies and industry best practice, to include documenting strategic decisions. - Review of time cost data to ensure accurate posting of time between the various workstreams and the Objectives. - Updating checklists and diary management system. - Undertaking statutory six-month case reviews.

-- Monitoring case bordereau. - Payments and bank reconciliations in respect of the General House Account and Corporate Action Account (where net proceeds from the JSAs' discretionary Corporate Action policy is realised for the benefit of objective 3 workflows and creditors).
+- Administrative filing of statutory documents in accordance with the Rules and Regulations, including the JSAs' progress report for the prior reporting period. - Formulating, monitoring and reviewing the Special Administration strategy as it relates to House Assets and creditors, including internal and external meetings. - Planning Evelyn Partners staff resource and briefing on the Special Administration strategy as it relates to House Assets and creditors. - Complying with internal filing policies and industry best practice, to include documenting strategic decisions. - Review of time cost data to ensure accurate posting of time between the various workstreams and the Objectives. - Updating checklists and diary management system. - Undertaking statutory six-month case reviews. - Monitoring case bordereau. - Payments and bank reconciliations in respect of the General House Account and Corporate Action Account (where net proceeds from the JSAs' discretionary Corporate Action policy is realised for the benefit of objective 3 workflows and creditors).

-Investigations
+Records & Investigations

-- Assisting the assignee with the pursuit and enforcement of the third-party claims where appropriate. - Review of ongoing correspondence of the Unfair Prejudice Petition application naming Reyker as a Respondent and taking appropriate action in collaboration with our legal advisors.
+- Assisting the assignee with the pursuit and enforcement of the third-party claims where appropriate. - Review of ongoing correspondence regarding the Unfair Prejudice Petition application naming Reyker as a Respondent and taking appropriate action in collaboration with our legal advisors as and when necessary. - Review and response to DSARs that do not relate specifically to Client holdings.